-It's very important that you save money throughout your working life.
-Here are 7 ways you trick yourself into saving.
+It is imperative that you save money throughout your working life.
+Here are seven tactics to trick yourself into saving on a regular basis:

 Make it Into a Competition

-Perhaps you have a friend who's saving for something.
-Perhaps you are both saving for the same thing.
-Either way you can compete against each other to see who can earn the most
+Perhaps you have a friend who is saving for something in particular.
+Possibly you are both saving for the same thing.
+Either way, you can compete against each other to see who can save and earn the most in returns.

 Give up a Habit

-If you have a habit, such as smoking, and you want to give it up you could take this as your opportunity.
-Give up the habit and put the money you would spend on it into a saving account.
-It doesn't have to be a habit.
-You could cut out something in your life that you buy that is unnecessary like buying a magazine.
-Nowadays you can get magazines free online or loan them out at your local library.
-The same with books and DVDs.
+If you have a habit, such as smoking, and you have been wanting to give it up, you could take this as your opportunity.
+Give up the habit and redirect the money that you would be spending into a savings account.

-If you inherit some money, win some money, get a tax refund or a raise at work you should consider putting it straight into your savings account.
+If you receive an inheritance, win some money, get a tax refund or a raise at work, you should consider putting it straight into your savings account.